sr-dotcom/CarPricePrediction-MLR-GeelyAuto/README.md

 When you're done with the model building and residual analysis and have made predictions on the test set, just make sure you use **y_test and y_pred.** where **y_test** is the test data set for the target variable and **y_pred** is the variable containing the predicted values of the target variable on the test set.
 Also, remember if the VIF for the selected features is not coming high always check the p-values of the variables before applying the model on test data.

-**Downloads:**

-You can download the dataset file from the link given below: